adknudson/thesis/docs/030-workflow.md

 \end{align*}

 In the above model, $\alpha$ gets a fixed prior (the same as in the first iteration), and $\alpha_{trt}$ gets a Gaussian prior with an adaptive variance term that is allowed to be learned from the data.
-This notation is compact, but $\alpha_{trt}$ is actually two parameters - one each for pre- and post-adaptation block - but they both share the same variance term $\sigma_{trt}$.
+This notation is compact, but $\alpha_{trt}$ is actually two parameters - one each for the pre- and post-adaptation blocks - but they both share the same variance term $\sigma_{trt}$.
 This produces a _regularizing_ effect where both treatment estimates are shrunk towards the mean, $\alpha$.

 I'll discuss selecting a prior for the variance term shortly, but now I want to discuss setting the prior for the slope terms.
 Instead of modeling $\beta$ with a log-normal prior, I can sample from a normal distribution and take the exponential of it to produce a log-normal distribution.
 I.e.